Torey Lakes: Geography and hydrography

 in a closed basin with no outlet to the sea.

 The size and volume of water in the lakes varies greatly with the region's multi-decadal rainfall and climate cycles.
 These interdecadal cycles last from 27 years to 35 years; they depend on variations in atmospheric moistening: relatively moist and very cold periods alternate with dry and relatively warm periods.

 For example, Barun-Torey lake completely dried up in summer 2009, and started refilling in 2013; Zun-Torey lake dried up in autumn 2017.

 The dry bed of Barun-Torey lake is strewn with temporary freshwater pools fed by groundwater and precipitations, even though that groundwater is not necessarily freshwater.
 (Note: In the area that lies beyond the Torey lakes catchment area, there are groundwaters of the Ca-Mg-HCO3, Mg-Ca-HCO3, Mg-Na-HCO3 types, with a pH of 7,4 – 8,3 and salinity up to 1 g/L. Nearer the lakes, Na-HCO3, Na-Mg-HCO3 types of water become predominant and the pH increases from 8 to 8,8.
 In the lakes' catchment area, groundwater has a higher pH (8.2 – 8.8) and salinity (0.5 – 3.3 g/L).

 As total dissolved solids (TDS) exceed 2 g/L, Cl^{−} becomes present in significant amounts; and as TDS reach over 3 g/L, SO_{4}^{2-} becomes the main anion.)

 These pools are alkaline, with a pH around 8.2 – 9.0; they are oligohaline (0.5–1.0 g × l-1), rather warm (26 to 30°С), most are muddy (TR = 0.1–0.3 m).
 Those at the western shore of the lake are fed by groundwater discharge through a geological fracture.

-In periods of high water level, Barun-Torey lake and Zun-Torey lake have the same hydrochemical parameters: oligohaline and alkaline.
+During periods of high water level, Barun-Torey lake and Zun-Torey lake have the same hydrochemical parameters: oligohaline and alkaline.